 Find your perfect number plate using our search.
 Matches to names, numbers, initials... anything!

-This article explains how to transfer a number plate from one vehicle to another and details the DVLA regulations currently in place.
-The process is very easy to carry out (online or you can post your application) but you do need to check a few things before you carry out your cherished transfer.
+This article explains the process of transferring registration plates from car to car, along with the DVLA regulations currently in place for transferring number plates.
+The process is very easy to carry out (online or by post) but you do need to check a few things before you carry out your number plate transfer.

 The vehicles need to be: